CLARA H. JONES SUMMER INSTITUTE

 TUITION & REGISTRATION

 Tuition of $900 (which works out to $150 per week) can be paid all at once or $450 on June 17th and July 1st.
 But early payments will be accepted anytime online.
 (Sorry, no refunds or pro-rated payments for vacations, change of plans or missed days.
 Pre-approval required for other arrangements.)
 Tuition includes instruction, instruments, activity fees, shirt, before- and after-care and food.
+Scholarships are available on a first-come-first-serve basis with income verification.

 $25 registration fee required to process application and hold child's space.